-Beer has been brewed for just about as long as humans have been cultivating crops and it's actually made with some very healthy ingredients: hops, brewer's yeast, barley and malt.
+Beer has been brewed for just about as long as humans have been cultivating crops.
+It's made with some very healthy ingredients: hops, brewer's yeast, barley and malt.
 Beer is a good source of folate, niacin, magnesium, potassium and niacin.

 Drinking one beer per day may be good for your health.
 It's been associated with a lower risk of cardiovascular disease.
-Women who consume one beer each day tend to also have better mental health.
+Women who consume one beer each day tend to have better mental health than women who don't drink at all.
 Drinking beer and other alcoholic beverages in moderation may also improve bone density.

-The benefits of beer probably have nothing to do with the alcohol and there are some low-alcohol beers and non-alcohol beers available which offer the same heart-protective effect as regular and light beers..
+The benefits of beer probably aren't due to the alcohol -- low-alcohol and non-alcohol beers offer the same heart-protective effect as regular and light beers.

 Who Shouldn't Drink Beer?

-Beer drinking isn't for every one.
+Beer isn't good for everyone.
 Some people have personal or religious reasons for not drinking beer or other alcoholic drinks.
 That's fine.
 All of the health benefits of beer can be found in other foods beverages.